CodeForFoco/fd-servicedirectory/README.md

 So the goal of this project is mostly to offer an "app" to these firefighters that helps them know quickly which services are offered.
 The idea is that it would serve as a quick "wizard" where they can answer a few questions (order and qualifying question order is approximate here and will change):

-1. Is this person... needing food assistance?
+1. *Is this person...* needing food assistance?
+1. *Is this person...* needing groceries?
-1. Is this person... a resident?
+1. *Is this person...* a resident?
-2. Is this person... an adult?
+2. *Is this person...* an adult?
-3. Is this person... a veteran?
+3. *Is this person...* a veteran?
 9. *Here are the three listings* -- want to call them?

 ## Possible Stretch Goals